borisdev/resume/resume.md

 ### Data Scientist / Technical AI Product Manager, consultant at SimpleLegal, 2022-2023

 SimpleLegal software is a tool for legal departments of big companies to manage bills from their vendor law firms.
-Their problem was that their new language AI feature for flagging suspicious invoice lines was was stuck for one year because of bad performance, even after investing in more human annotation.
+Their problem was that their new language feature for flagging suspicious invoice lines was stuck for one year because of bad performance, even after investing in more human annotation.
 My job was to increase AI performance.
 The actions I took resulted in the company launching their first AI feature, with positive feedback from customers and the sales team, as well as an AI Excellence Award.

 Managed the senior data science consultant

-- The technical vision I set for the data scientist was to continually search for "low hanging fruit" to scale back machine learning to launch an MVP.
+- The technical vision I set for the data scientist was to continually search for "low-hanging fruit" to scale back machine learning to launch an MVP.
 This resulted in scaling back our machine learning training from eleven to two classifiers.
   The triage was to kill one classifier that was never needed, replace two with expert rules, and stop the labeling on five whose performance was sufficient.